Negotiating with HMRC

 If you’re unable to pay the tax liability upfront, organising a face-to-face meeting with a tax inspector to arrange a longer period to clear the debt should be your priority.
 If you are unable to arrange a face-to-face meeting, you should speak to the tax inspector on the phone.

-The basics of the negotiations are you will only get a maximum of twelve months t repay and very often far less than this.
-There are exceptions to this rule but they are extremely rare.
+The basics of the negotiations are that you will only get a maximum of twelve months to repay and, very often, far less than this.
+There are exceptions to this rule, but they are extremely rare.

-You need to reach an agreement with HMRC on the amount of tax there is to be repaid and decide on a realistic period in which to do so.
-When considering the level of payments you can afford to make, you should also think about future tax payments, as they will also need to be made during this period.
-Do not overcommit your company irrespective of HMRC pressure to do so this will only adversely affect you later.
+You need to reach an agreement with HMRC on the amount of tax to be repaid and decide on a realistic period in which to do so.
+When considering the level of payments you can afford to make, you should also consider future tax payments, as they will also need to be made during this period.
+Do not overcommit your company, irrespective of HMRC pressure to do so; this will only adversely affect you later.

 The most common cause of a time to pay failure is not taking into account other due or recurring taxes.
 If a default occurs, HMRC will not take kindly to this and will often take legal action and wind the offending company up.
 You should help immediately on 0800 074 6757 if this happens.

-HMRC will also want to see proof that you can repay what you say you can – and just as importantly what you are doing to make sure the same problem does not happen in the future.
+HMRC will also want to see proof that you can repay what you say you can—and just as importantly, what you are doing to prevent the same problem from happening in the future.

-You may meet a Field Officer who will also be assessing what assets you have – just in case.
-If the debt is over £100,000 then they will need to refer the matter to their HMRC superior usually a manager.
+You may meet a Field Officer who will also assess your assets—just in case.
+If the debt is over £100,000, then they will need to refer the matter to their HMRC superior, usually a manager.

 If your Time to Pay proposals are refused, negotiating a settlement is your next best option.
 In this meeting, you will be quizzed about the company in detail, so you should be prepared to respond to questions relating to the company’s financial status, legal organisation, past tax debts and more.